Contributed to the development of iOS and Android apps:

 January 1994 — November 1995 Cambridge, Massachusetts

-Another security clearance job (but it’s cool, it’s BBN).
 Principal coder on the ARGUS data management system using Common Lisp and the Common Lisp Interface Manager and helped maintain the PRISM acoustical analysis software.
-Tried out this new thing called HTML and the World Wide Web.
+Started using this new thing called HTML and the World Wide Web for project documentation.

 February 1993 — January 1994 Columbia, Maryland

-Implemented and integrated the networking code for Distributed Integrated Simulation (basically, networked gaming) at the Johns Hopkins Applied Physics Laboratory, connecting rule-based and manually operated submarine simulations to a networked wargame.
+Implemented and integrated the networking code for Distributed Integrated Simulation (basically, networked gaming) at the Johns Hopkins Applied Physics Laboratory, connecting rule-based and manually operated submarine simulations to networked wargames.

 September 1990-May 1992 Baltimore, Maryland

 Proposal preparation software for the Hubble Space Telescope, used by astronomers to submit requests for HST usage.

 Created an Emacs mode for editing proposals, popular enough with one person in the proposal support group that he requested continued support of the product after I left.

 September 1989-September 1990 Cambridge, Massachusetts